 Males usually arrive at breeding areas before females and patrol the loosely defined borders of their territories.
 Once paired up, the male and female both help defend their territory, which shrinks as the breeding season progresses.
 By the middle of incubation the territory is quite small, consisting mainly of the nest tree and nest, but the pair defends it vigorously against other Western Kingbirds and other kingbird species.
 They even chase away larger predators, such as Red-tailed Hawks and American Kestrels, using a harsh buzzing call, snapping their bills, and raising their hidden red crown feathers.
 One of the biggest causes of nest failure is predation, despite the valiant efforts of the parents.
 Nest predators include snakes, squirrels, woodrats, owls, hawks, falcons, ravens, crows, magpies, and shrikes.
 Pairs mate monogamously, staying together to feed their young for up to three weeks after the young have fledged.
 They are mostly solitary throughout the rest of the year.
 Though Western Kingbirds tolerate neither closely related species nor predators in their territories, they may nest in the same tree as other birds such as Mourning Doves, Great-tailed and Common grackles, Bullock’s Orioles, Ash-throated Flycatchers, House Sparrows, American Robins, House Wrens, and Northern Flickers.Back to top

-Western Kingbirds are common and have been increasing slightly across most of their breeding range since 1966, according to the North American Breeding Bird Survey.
-Their populations fluctuate on a local scale, decreasing when high predation or bad weather destroy many nests but generally rebounding quickly after favorable years.
+Western Kingbirds are common and overall, populations remained stable between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 22 million with 91% spending part of the year in the U.S., 49% in Mexico, and 5% breeding in Canada.
+They rate a 9 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+Western Kingbird populations fluctuate on a local scale, decreasing when high predation or bad weather destroy many nests but generally rebounding quickly after favorable years.
 Western Kingbirds seem to benefit from many human activities, and their range has grown since the late 1800s.
 They have spread eastward across the prairies of the Dakotas as people planted trees, and expanded across Texas as people cleared forests and installed utility poles and wires.
 Since Western Kingbirds nest near cultivated crops and often hunt for insects in farm fields, they may be harmed by pesticides.Back to top

 If you live in a rural area with open habitat such as grassy fields, Western Kingbirds may perch on shade trees or fences in your yard.
 Although they are mostly insectivores, they may eat fruits of elderberry, hawthorn, Texas mulberry, woodbine, and other shrubs.Back to top